pranaypadaliya11-maker/hack9sept/exercise_scoring_logic.md

-# TalentTrack Exercise Scoring Logic
+# Fettle Exercise Scoring Logic

 > **Project status: Phase 1 design specification.**
 > This document defines the proposed logic for TalentTrack's first working prototype.
 It is not a claim that the live assessment has already been implemented or clinically validated.